victorhadyak/nginx-task/README.md

-# Nginx Forward Proxy Deployment
+# Nginx Forward Proxy Deployment using Ubuntu
 This project provides a Kubernetes deployment for an Nginx forward proxy.

-Installation
+- Installing Docker Step:
-Before you begin, make sure you have the following tools installed:
+ Update the apt package index and install packages to allow apt to use a repository over HTTPS: sudo apt-get update sudo apt-get install \

-Docker
+    ca-certificates \
-Kubernetes
+    curl \
-You can install Kubernetes using the official documentation.
+    gnupg

 Dockerfile
 Here is the Dockerfile used to create the Nginx forward proxy: